Moidam: Maidams

-The structural construction and the process of royal burials are explained in historical documents called Chang-Rung Phukanor Buranji, which detail even the articles that were buried.
-Later excavations under the Archaeological Survey of India found some of the maidams previously defiled, with the articles mentioned in the Buranji missing.
-Many of the maidams were excavated and looted, most famously under the Mughal general Mir Jumla who had occupied Garhgaon briefly in the 17th century, and by the British after 1826.
+Historical documents called Chang-Rung Phukanor Buranji explain the construction and process of royal burials, including the articles buried.
+Later excavations by the Archaeological Survey of India found some of the maidams previously defiled, with the articles mentioned in the Buranji missing.
+Many of the maidams were excavated and looted, most famously by the Mughal general Mir Jumla, who briefly occupied Garhgaon in the 17th century, and by the British after 1826.